vib-training-conferences/introduction-to-generative-ai-for-research/exercises/exercise14_4General_Collaborative_Proposal.md

 Form small groups of around 5-7 persons, select a topic below, and distribute the distinct activities between the group members.

-In case you would like to take a use case, think about an own short project relevant for your lab.
+In case you would like to take another use case, do not hesitate and think about an own short project relevant for your lab.

 1. Write a short proposal for a staff exchange between two research performing organisations.